chuacw/ModernPortMapping/README.md

-Demonstrates how to open u
+Demonstrates how to open up ports on the router.